-- 6.1.
 As part of the school's commitment to keeping children safe, the school has signed up to implement the principles and aims of the Encompass model.
 The purpose of the Encompass model is to safeguard and support children and young people who have been involved in or a witness to a domestic abuse incident.
 Domestic abuse impacts on children in a number of ways.
 Children are at increased risk of physical injury during an incident, either by accident or because they attempt to intervene.
 Even when not directly injured, children are greatly distressed by witnessing the physical and emotional distress of parent.
 Encompass has been created to address this situation.
-In KCSIE 2024 the definition of 'abuse' clarifies that harm can include children witnessing the ill-treatment of others and that this is particularly relevant where children see, hear or experience domestic abuse and its effects. - 6.2.

 Encompass is the implementation of key local partnership working between police and schools.
-The aim of sharing information with local schools is to allow key adults (DSLs) the opportunity of engaging with the child and to provide access to support that allows them to remain in a safe but secure familiar environment. - 6.3.
+The aim of sharing information with local schools is to allow key adults (DSLs) the opportunity of engaging with the child and to provide access to support that allows them to remain in a safe but secure familiar environment.

 Following the report of an incident of domestic abuse, by 9.00am on the next school day, the school's key adult will be informed that the child or young person has been involved in a domestic incident.
-This knowledge, given to schools through Operation Encompass, allows the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child. - 6.4.
+This knowledge, given to schools through Operation Encompass, allows the provision of immediate early intervention through silent or overt support dependent upon the needs and wishes of the child.

 The purpose and procedures of Operation encompass have been shared with all parents and governors and is detailed as part of this safeguarding policy and published on the school website.

-7. Early Help
+Early Help